lim6112j/lim6112j.github.io/_posts/2017-7-13-c  -summary .md

 }
 ```
 ## Variables
 Variables are nothing but **reserved memory locations** to store values.
 This means that when you create a variable you reserve some space in memory.
+The sizes of variables might be different from those shown in the above table, depending on the compiler and the computer you are using.